 The thyroid gland is one of the body’s most important components.
-The thyroid regulates hormone balance and contributes to weight, mood, and mental stability—and that barely scratches the surface.
+The thyroid regulates hormone balance and contributes to weight, mood, and mental stability — and that barely scratches the surface.
 Because of the thyroid’s influence on so many of the body’s important, and even “secondary” functions, an unhealthy thyroid can have far-reaching, unexpected, and odd effects that manifest into symptoms that many doctors fail to identify as thyroid-related.
-In fact, of the 12% of Americans that will develop thyroid disease, 60% will never know they have it.
-That’s a problem.
-Awareness is key, so to help, here are ten, easy-to-miss symptoms of thyroid problems.
+That’s a concern.
+Awareness is key, so to help, here are ten, easy-to-miss symptoms of thyroid concerns.

 1. Cholesterol That’s Too High or Too Low

 Too much fat in your diet causes high cholesterol, right?
 Wrong.
 High cholesterol can have a number of originating factors, and diet is a small contributor compared to others.
-And, in some cases, low cholesterol may be a problem.
-If your cholesterol is off and diet and exercise don’t help, it may be time to consider the possibility of an underlying problem.
+And, in some cases, low cholesterol may be a concern.
+If your cholesterol is off and diet and exercise don’t help, it may be time to consider the possibility of an underlying concern.
 If you take medication for cholesterol and it’s not working, it’s time to have your thyroid checked.
-You may have hypothyroidism, or low thyroid hormone levels.
-It’s always a good idea to get tested for hyperthyroidism, a condition caused by an overabundance of circulating thyroid hormone.[2, 3]
+You may have hypothyroidism, an underactive thyroid gland that often leads to weight gain.
+If you have very high metabolism, it’s always a good idea to get tested for hyperthyroidism, an overactive thyroid.[1, 2]

 2. Sore Joints and Nerve Pain